amosvmcr2020/Clock-In-Tool-DevOps/README.md

 ### All of the following should be done from the frontend:
 `cd frontend`

-* Installing required javascript packages
+* Installing required javascript packages:
 `npm install`
-* Running the UI
+* Running the UI:
 `npm start`